-This is how the logo looks in a paint application.
+This is how the logo looks in a paint app.

 This is how the same logo looks, traced and rendered by BluffTitler.

 The traced picture layer converts a bitmap image, like a PNG, BMP, TGA or GIF file, into a vector image.
-This way many effects the text layer has to offer can be applied to your pictures as well.
+This way, the effects the vector layer has to offer can be applied to your pictures as well!